I-GUIDE/data-catalog-archive/schema/core.md

 ```

 **isPartOf** is the inverse property of **hasPart** and may be used to indicate
 that a work is part of another collection of works.
+This can be read as, the "Shapefile
+Testing Resource" record belongs to the "Shapefile Testing Resource" creative work in the catalog.

 ``` json
 {